weatherlink/v2-api/_pages/api-response.md

 * `lsid` - The Logical Sensor ID.
 This is a unique ID for the sensor.
 The metadata API endpoint `/sensors` can be used to retrieve all sensor IDs for your stations.
 * `sensor_type` - The sensor type can be used to cross reference with the [Sensor Catalog](sensor-catalog) to find documentation on the field names and data types for all data fields supported by each type of sensor.
 * `data_structure_type` - The data structure type is used to further specify the nature of a weather observation data record when the sensor supports generating multiple types of data records.
 Please see the [Data Structure Types](data-structure-types) page for more details.
-* `data`
-  * For current conditions weather observation data this field will be a JSON object containg name/value pairs for the supported data fields in the data record.
-  * For historic weather observation data this field will be a JSON array of JSON objects where each object is a historic record.
-* `ts`
+* `data` - An array of weather observation data records.
+For current conditions weather observation data the array will contain either one record.
+For historic weather observation data the array may contain zero, one, or many records depending on the requested time window for data.

-  * For current conditions weather observation data this field will be a Unix timestamp field representing the timestamp of the data record.
+Additionally, each weather observation data record in the `data` array will contain a `ts` field in addition to the weather observation data fields.
+The `ts` field is the Unix timestamp of the data record.
-  * For historic weather observation data this field will be a Unix timestamp field representing the timestamp of the data record and will be located in each data record in the JSON array of the `data` field described above.

 Here are some truncated samples showing the differences between the current conditions and historic data JSON structures.